 The recommended dosage is between 15 and 30 drops one to three times daily.
 The research suggests a dose of 60 drops daily has shown to have beneficial results.

 Lemon balm is effective when applied topically for cold sores.
-However it should be applied in the form of oil or balm or cream rather than a tincture.
-The tincture when applied to the skin may cause skin irritation
+However, better to apply in the form of oil or balm or cream to avoid any skin irritation

-If you want to make an alcohol free tincture you can replace alcohol with vegetable glycerine or apple cider vinegar.
+If you want to make an alcohol-free version use glycerine or apple cider vinegar as a solvent instead.